orientechnologies/orientdb-docs/admin/Unix-Service.md

 ### Manual install

+For Mac OS X:

+- follow the steps described above, in the `Configuring the Script` section
-For Mac OS X, create an alias to the OrientDB system daemon script and the console.
+- create an alias to the OrientDB system daemon script and the console.

 ```sh
 $ alias orientdb-server=/path/to/$ORIENTDB_HOME/bin/orientdb.sh